peastman/statmech/source/statisticaldescription.rst

 "Thermodynamic force" is another very suggestive name.
 How do they relate to forces of the more conventional sort?
 Do they act to produce accelerations?
 Are they derivatives of potential functions?
-We will examine these questions in Chapter ???.
+We will examine these questions in Chapter :ref:`interpretation-of-statistical-quantities`.
 As with everything else in this chapter, just treat them as arbitrary mathematical definitions for now.

 Having said that, I now need to indulge in a brief rant.  :math:`\mu` is a "thermodynamic force", but it is also called the "chemical potential".
 So is it a force, or is it a potential?
 They are not the same thing!
 Just to make matters